-Garden Harvest Tips
+Garden Harvest Tips for a Productive Garden

-So now your garden is planted, but the harvest is fast approaching.
+So your garden is planted, but the harvest is fast approaching.
 There are a few general tips to keep in mind leading up to this time of the year.

 Some veggies will mature far quicker than others.
 Some of your vegetables can ripen or even pass the point of peak tasting within a matter of days!
 Radishes can quickly go spicy or woody and zucchini/squashes can grow rapidly in a short period, which will drastically affect the flavour!
 Plus, when harvested at the correct time, you may even yield a larger amount of vegetables that season.

-Use the Proper Tools for the Job
+Use the Proper Harvesting Tools for the Job

 Harvest in Dry Conditions